Dane County deputy shoots, kills suspect 'in several weapons violations,' authorities say

 Police were still on the scene late Sunday.

 Just after 4:30 p.m.
-Sunday, police tape and squad cars were seen blocking off a neighborhood in Oregon.
+Sunday, police tape and squad cars were seen blocking off the neighborhood in Oregon.

 The incident appeared to have occurred near a cul-de-sac just off the 200 block of Bergamont Boulevard.
 Police tape and squad cars were seen through the area, and police had blocked off the entrance to the neighborhood at Eagle Drive, and also had officers stationed along Jefferson Street, on the other side of the property.